 We have underfunded obligations under our defined benefit pension plan.
 Notwithstanding that our pension plan is frozen with regard to any future benefit accruals, the funded status of our pension plan is dependent upon many factors, including returns on invested assets, the level of certain market interest rates and the discount rate used to determine pension obligations.
 Unfavorable returns on the plan's assets or unfavorable changes in applicable laws or regulations may materially change the timing and amount of required plan funding, which could reduce the cash available for our business.
-In addition, any future decreases in the discount rate used to determine pension obligations, which could affect the reported funding status of our pension plan and future contributions.
+In addition, any future decreases in the discount rate used to determine pension obligations could result in an increase in the valuation of pension obligations, which could affect the reported funding status of our pension plan and future contributions.